-The Indigenous Studies program at Carleton appeals to a wide range of students interested in learning about Indigenous Peoples, cultures, artistic practices, politics, contemporary issues and future possibilities.
+The Indigenous Studies programs at Carleton appeals to a wide range of students interested in learning about Indigenous Peoples, cultures, artistic practices, politics, contemporary issues and future possibilities.
 Students often come to Indigenous Studies in order to grow intellectually without being expected to leave behind their embodied identities and experiences as Indigenous peoples and allies.
 They come as advocates and activists who have prioritized Indigenous issues and as aspiring allies in the struggle for decolonization and anti-colonial pursuits.

 Indigenous Studies is a new and expanding program at the University, drawing students from a wide range of backgrounds.
 Located on unceded Algonquin Anishinabeg territory, the program has drawn upon the strength of its location to build sound relationships with the numerous urban and national Indigenous organizations and communities in the region.
-As an area of growth in the university and resonating with priorities nation-wide, this fund and scholarship will provide recognition to an outstanding undergraduate student in an Indigenous Studies program.

 Indigenous Studies is a vibrant and rigorous field of intellectual and political engagement.
 Students in Indigenous Studies are leaders increasing knowledge about the history and current priorities of Indigenous peoples and pathways to decolonized futures.
 Through their studies and individual engagement, students will broaden Canadian society’s understanding of many issues that make the news, as well as those issues that aren’t drawing media attention.
 Through a lens of critical theory, students in Indigenous Studies are learning about and challenging common narratives about Canadian history to account for Canada’s mistreatment of Indigenous peoples and the resiliency and survivance of Indigenous Peoples, shaping the future of Indigenous-settler relations and Indigenous sovereignty.